wp-plugins/users-ultra/readme.txt

 Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.

+<h3>Help Keep This Plugin Free</h3>

+If you find this plugin useful to you, please consider <a href="http://usersultra.com/donate.html"><strong>making a small donation</strong></a> to help contribute to my time invested and to further development.
+Thanks for your kind support!

+<strong>If you like this plugin, please don't forget to rate it  </strong>

+<strong>Online Preview</strong>

 <a href="http://usersultra.com/userultra/"><strong>Check all the features </strong></a>

 <a href="http://usersultra.com/userultra/directory-2/"><strong>Demo Users Directory </strong></a>